Don’t see your question here? Contact us at [email protected] and we’ll be happy to help!

 21. Can I bring my dog?

 Ontario Place Pet PolicyDogs are allowed at Ontario Place, however all dogs must be kept on a handheld leash that is six feet or shorter and be well behaved at all times.
-Pet owners are required to pick up after their pets and properly dispose of their droppings. *Please note Dogs are not permitted within the footprint of the Open Air Cinema during movies.
+Pet owners are required to pick up after their pets and properly dispose of their droppings.

 Service Animal PolicyOntario Place welcomes visitors with service animals.
 The Pet Policy applies to service animals with the following exemptions: